 DIP switch position 5 is used to set the Model 58 Central Controller's operating mode.
 In the off (down) position, the unit operates in the normal 2-channel mode.
 In the on (up) position, the unit operates in a special single-channel mode.
-In the 2-channel mode each Model 58 supports two output channels and four 2-channel input pairs.
+In the 2-channel mode each Model 58 supports two monitor output channels and four 2-channel main input pairs.
 This is correct for use with the standard Model 59 Control Console.
 If this is your application, ensure that DIP switch 5 is in the off (down) position.

-The single-channel mode is provided for special applications where the eight Model 58 input channels need to be routed to the same output channel.
+The single-channel mode is provided for special applications where all eight Model 58 main inputs need to be routed to the first monitor output channel.
 Contact Studio Technologies for details.